yeus/acrofinder/README.md

-# iboss acronyms and abbreviations
+# Acronyms and Abbreviations finder

-Acronyms scripts momentarily only work for text-files.
+this project is about two things:

-A repository containing a list of acronyms used in iboss.
+* A repository containing a list of acronyms fpr space-related purposes.
+* A script that intends to make your life easier when searching for acronyms in documents.
+  The script can handle all text files (latex, markdown etc..), latex files, pdf-files and docx (word) files

 acrofinder:   takes a text file and replaces all occurences of acronyms in the acronym list with its counterpart

-just edit this file:
+just edit this file to add nwe acronyms:

 [acronymlist.csv](acronymlist.csv)